latenitefilms/GyroflowToolbox/README.md

 ![Screenshot](Documentation/01-install.png)

 Once you click the button, you'll be prompted to grant permission to your Movies folder.
-This is due to macOS's sandboxing.
+This is due to macOS's sandboxing, and you'll only need to do this once.
 Click **OK**.

 ![Screenshot](Documentation/02-install.png)